Authentication¶

 In order to provide a method for users to authenticate with your site, instantiate

-backend for your project:
+an Auth backend for your project:

 from flask import Flask